makrai/notes/wagner2203-transformer-speech-emo-valence.md

 # Abstract

-* transformer-based architectures which are pre-trained in self-supervised
+* transformer-based architectures which are pre-trained with self-supervision
 * audio domain: such architectures have also been successfully utilised
-* hE not evaluated the influence of model size and pre-training data on downstream performance, and have shown limited attention to
+* hE not evaluated the influence of model size and pre-training data on downstream performance, and limited attention to
   * generalisation, robustness, fairness, and efficiency
 * we: a thorough analysis of these aspects on several pre-trained variants of wav2vec 2.0 and HuBERT that we